hackergrrl/scrappy-ircd/README.md

 channels in the channel mapping above and ought to see messages bridged between here and slack!

+## Password

+You can (hackily) set a password on ircd:

+1. run `ircd` as `ircd --password foobar`
+2. upon connecting with your client, send a private message to `authbot` with that password; this will let you run other commands like JOIN, PRIVMSG, etc.

 ## What does it do / not do?

 It doesn't do most of RFC 1459.
 It does just enough to play nice with